KiyosatoSomeya/LeapMotion2DAction/README.md

 © Unity Technologies Japan/UCL

-You need this 3D model to use as player.
+You need this 3D model to use as a player.

 * [Leap Motion Core Assets v2.3.0](https://github.com/leapmotion/LeapMotionCoreAssets/releases/tag/v2.3.0)

-You also need to setup your PC [here](https://developer.leapmotion.com/setup/desktop).
+You also need to set up your PC [here](https://developer.leapmotion.com/setup/desktop).